cttpla/Motosis/README.md

 Run on MO6 from SD:

-Select BASIC 128 from main menu
+Select BASIC 128 from main menu and type:
-type:

 CLEAR, &H3200: LOADM"CASS:",,R